fluxcd/flagger/docs/gitbook/README.md

 ---
-description: Flagger is an Istio progressive delivery Kubernetes operator
+description: Flagger is a progressive delivery Kubernetes operator
 ---

 # Introduction